DXC Medical guide to the More Doctors for Rural Australia Program (MDRAP)

 Even for doctors who do not need supervision, it is important that the practice will provide you with good mentoring and support in your progression towards fellowship.

 Nb.
-It is important to note that DWS is set to be replaced by Distribution Priority Areas (DPAs) from July and it is unclear what impact this will have on location eligibility.
+It is important to note that DPA is set to be replaced by Distribution Priority Areas (DPAs) from July and it is unclear what impact this will have on location eligibility.
 More information will be provided on this as it becomes clear.

 What are the program requirements?